-This is a great little pattern to use for simple projects like this Checkerboard Hot Pad.
+It is a great little pattern to use for simple projects like this Checkerboard Hot Pad.
 It's worked flat, then folded and seamed along the sides, which makes it extra thick.

 I used acrylic yarn to knit the sample, but your best choice for something that's going to be around a lot of heat is cotton.
-(I tested mine with a hot kettle and it didn't melt, but different yarns have different tolerances, so either test your swatch or use a cotton yarn if you're worried about it).
+(I tested mine with a hot kettle, and it didn't melt, but different yarns have different tolerances, so either test your swatch or use a cotton yarn if you're worried about it).